-Eight institutions of higher learning, including a medical center, are supported by the State.
+Eight institutions of higher learning are supported by the State (included in this number is the University of Mississippi Medical Center whose numbers are reflected within those for the University of Mississippi.
 These institutions offer courses and programs statewide.
-The 2015-2016 academic year enrollment in the State supported institutions of higher learning was approximately 95,449.
+The 2015-2016 academic year enrollment in the State supported institutions of higher learning was approximately 81,024.
 The State's eight institutions of higher learning are administered by a 12 member Board of Trustees of State Institutions of Higher Learning and a Commissioner of Higher Education.